Paper cutter: Description

-Paper cutters vary in size, usually from approximately 30 centemeters (11.8 inches) in length on each side for office work to 841 mm, the length of an A1 paper) in design workshops.
-The surface will typically have a grid either painted or inscribed on it and may have a ruler across the top.
-At the very least, it must have a flat edge against which the user may line up the paper at right angles before passing it under the blade.
-It is typically relatively heavy so that it will remain steady while in use.
+Paper cutters vary in size, usually from approximately 30 centimeters (11.8 inches) in length on each side for office work to 841 mm, the length of a sheet of A1 paper.
+The surface typically has a grid that is either painted or inscribed on the surface.
+It may also include a ruler across the top.
+The surface also includes a flat edge against which the user may line up the paper at right angles before passing it under the blade.

 On the right-hand edge is a long, curved steel blade, often referred to as a knife, attached to the base at one corner.
 Larger versions have a strong compression coil spring as part of the attachment mechanism that pulls the knife against the stationary edge as the knife is drawn down to cut the paper.
 The other end of the knife unit is a handle.
 The stationary right edge of the base is also steel, with an exposed, finely-ground edge.
 When the knife is pulled down to cut paper, the action resembles that of a pair of scissors; only instead of two knives moving against each other, one is stationary.
 The combination of a blade mounted to a steady base produces clean and straight cuts, the likes of which would have otherwise required a ruler and razor blade to achieve on a single page.
 Paper cutters are also used for cutting thin sheet metal, cardboard, and plastic.
-The blade on a paper cutter is made of steel, which provides long-term durability.
-The steel blade can be resharpened as needed.

-A variant design uses a wheel-shaped blade mounted on a sliding shuttle attached to a rail.
+A variant of this design uses a wheel-shaped blade mounted on a sliding shuttle attached to a rail.
 This type of paper cutter is known as a rotary paper cutter.
 Advantages of this design include being able to make wavy cuts, and perforations or to simply to score the paper without cutting, merely by substituting various types of circular blades.
 With a rotary cutter, it is also almost impossible for the user to cut oneself, except while changing the blade.
 This makes it safer for home use.
 Higher-end versions of rotary paper cutters are used for precision paper cutting and are popular for trimming photographs.

 An even simpler design uses double-edged blades which do not rotate but cut like a penknife.
 While cheaper, this design is not preferable for serious work due to its tendency to tear paper, and poor performance with thick media.